EricLWang/self/Codex.md

 * Meaning is *created* subjectively, not *found* objectively.
 * Periodically remembering we will die increases the quality of life.
 * God (capital "G" of organized religion fame) does not exist, but some other kind of higher power does.
-* Though a complex experience/machine, life is an input-output machine, with drastically varying output horizon lengths.
+* Though a complex experience / machine, life is an input-output machine, with drastically varying output horizon lengths.
 * There are no coincidences - everything happens for a reason.
 * Life is a solo experience.